Is Software Engineering a Good Career Still in 2025?

 Yes, Software engineers are indeed in high demand, and this trend is expected to continue.
 The number of available software engineering jobs is set to grow significantly, with an estimated 409,000 new jobs by 2030.
 The tech industry’s growth rate surpasses most other segments, indicating that software development will expand much faster than average, with a projected 22% growth over the next decade.

-Is software engineering a stressful job?
+Is software engineering a good career in the future?

 Do software engineers enjoy a good work-life balance?